-- The master selects a worker and sends a task to execute it.
+- (In 9.0.x) The master selects a worker and sends a task to execute it.

 - The master sends instructions to the worker such as starting the task, pausing the task, etc.

-command information is pulled from the master to the worker.
+All of the command information is pushed from the master to the worker.
 These tasks are communicated through one command channel.

-Resolution of the master hostname is by default done by DNS lookup, which is supposed to return an
+Resolution of the master hostname is by default done by DNS lookup, which should return an

 SRV record listing all the masters, or an

-A record if there is only a single one.
-The DNS server is polled every few seconds, and the worker will dynamically connect to new masters or disconnect from removed masters.
+A record if there is just a single master.
+The DNS server is polled every few seconds, and the worker will dynamically connect to new masters or disconnect from removed masters whenever changes in the

 The second channel of communication is in the other direction, from the worker to the master, through the REST API.
 This is used when a worker must perform an action that is only available on the master.